 , I find myself experiencing my own being fully.
 I am in my heart, and I am praying from the heart.
 This recitation gives me a feeling of contentment which I experience throughout the day.

-It is naturally powerful to recite Shree Guru Gita
+It is naturally powerful to recite Shri Guru Gita

 here in Gurudev Siddha Peeth, but I have also found that wherever I am in the world, reciting this text takes me to the experience of the Self.

 I feel grateful that I have the blessings of my Guru to remain steadfast in reciting Shri Guru Gita

 daily.
 Thank you, Baba and Gurumayi, for giving us this way to bathe in the nectar of svadhyaya

 Every Sunday, rain or shine, for the last 27 years, my husband and I have recited Shri Guru Gita

 .
 I have noticed that when I start preparing for the recitation with three rounds of Surya Namaskar,

 I settle into my body, and feel more mentally alert and empowered.
 Then it is easy to maintain an upward-flowing posture and steady breathing as I chant.
 Focusing on the meaning and correct pronunciation returns me to an experience of my own divinity, the divinity underlying everything, and my love for the Guru.